ikarus-project/ikarus/docs/website/01_theory/Assembler.md

 ```
 This assembler can be used when you are only interested in a scalar quantity
 and assembling of matrices or vectors is not relevant for you.
-The available requirements are explained in [the available requirements section](#available-requirements) below.
+The available requirements are explained on the [FE requirements page](feRequirements.md).
 `dirichletFlags` is not used in this assembler.

 It assembles the reqested scalar quantity.
 A call to this function could look as follows: